This function tests whether the unlabelled observations come from a mixture of two distributions.

 test statistic

-By default, phi
+By default, phi and pi

 are estimated by the maximum likelihood method,

-is replaced by a vector of ones.
+and gamma is replaced by a vector of ones.

 A Rauschenberger, RX Menezes, MA van de Wiel, NM van Schoor, and MA Jonker (2020).
 "Semi-supervised mixture test for detecting markers associated with a quantitative trait", Manuscript in preparation.